View information regarding the Twickenham Riverside, including details of previous proposals and consultations.

 The Royal Institute has extensive experience and is a widely recognised provider of architectural competitions, delivering high profile selection processes for both private and public-sector clients.

-They have supported the Design Panel to develop a new brief for the site, facilitating the evaluation of the expressions of interest.
-They will also support the evaluation of the final concept designs submitted by the shortlisted architects.
+RIBA have supported the Design Panel to develop a new brief for the site and helped guide the evaluation of the expressions of interest.
+They will also support the evaluation of the designs submitted by the shortlisted architects.

 The first stage of the competition invited architects to come forward and express interest in working on the site.
-An impressive 54 architect firms subsequently applied.
+An impressive 54 architect firms applied during the first stage of the competition.
+And five architect-led teams were selected to create concept proposals.
+We want to know your thoughts.

 The Design Competition process is being advised and supported by a Design Panel.
 The panel will also evaluate architects’ proposals for the Twickenham Riverside site.
 Members of the panel include; the Leader of the Council and leading Cabinet Members for Environment and Businesses, a local ward Councillor, a representative from the Local Stakeholder Reference Group, an independent adviser from the RIBA and in addition, two local representatives with architectural experience.